cat7137/video-game-recommender/README.md

-Video Game Recommendation System
+## Video Game Recommendation System Using Machine Learning
+This small application was made to practice machine learning techniques in order to recommend video games based on the video game selected.

-PKL files are too big to be able to run on heroku so in order to use you must run the application locally.
+**PKL files are too big to be able to run on heroku so in order to use you must run the application locally.

 **Known bug - there are some duplicates when you get the recommendations